alex/what-happens-when/README.rst

 The keyboard controller then encodes the keycode for transport to the computer.
 This is now almost universally over a Universal Serial Bus (USB) or Bluetooth connection, but historically has been over PS/2 or ADB connections.

+When the "enter" key bottoms out, it triggers the submission of your input.
+The browser creates an HTTP request based on the URL or search term you've entered.
+In most cases, it will attempt to convert your input into a URL if it's not already in that format.
+The browser then sends this request to the server for processing.
+If the browser recognizes the input as a URL, it directly navigates to the corresponding web page.
+If it's a search term, it sends the query to your default search engine for relevant results.

 *In the case of the USB keyboard:*